mcitomi/http-audio-line-streamer/readme.md

 - fluent-ffmpeg
 - pidusage

+## Quickstart:
+- Clone this repo to your computer or download it.
+- Intall the required softwares and node modules.
+- Configurate your server.
+- Just run the src/index.js with node.
+- Be happy c:

 ## Forward a port for the http server
 - What you set in the config.json file (http_port)

+### Keybinds:
+- `[q] [escape] [C-c]` : Close the program
+- `[tab]` : Select screen
+- `[Up] [Down] [PageUp] [PageDown]` : Scroll the log in the selected screen

+## Playback:
+- Use VLC and "Open network stream" and paste your url or open your http server url in the browser (doesn't always work, Edge usually supports it).
+- Your url is: http://localhost:{http_port} // for example http://localhost:8080/
+- To reduce latency, set the "network-caching" setting in VLC's settings to a lower value, e.g. 200ms.

 ## Config:
 Use this command to list your audio devices which able to stream: